Early dark energy constraints with late-time expansion marginalization: Datasets and Analysis

 In order to study the effects of different datasets on the estimation of cosmological parameters we run MCMC chains with five dataset combinations (DCs): \begin{itemize} \item DC1: CMB + BAO + SNe + CMBL; \item DC2: CMB + BAO + SNe; \item DC3: CMB + BAO + SNe + CMBL + SL; \item DC4: CMB + SNe + CMBL; \item DC5: CMB + SNe + SL. \end{itemize} We chose the combination DC1 as the baseline dataset.
 By comparing it with DC2 we assess the effect of including CMBL.
 In the same way, comparing DC1 with DC4 allows us to gauge the effect of including BAO in the analysis.
 DC3 includes SL, which tends to worsen the CMB fit, since the two datasets are somewhat in tension.
 Finally, DC5 also combines the datasets that are in tension, CMB on one side and SNe and SL on the other side of $H_0$.
-Since one of our main goals is to study the impact of including DES data, we run chains with and without DES data, using cosmic shear only and full 3x2pt data, for each combination of the datasets above.
+In order to study the impact of DES data on the EDE constraints, we run chains with and without DES data, using cosmic shear only and full 3x2pt data, for each combination of the datasets above.
 We also compare results between Y1 and Y3 analysis, where we use the respective data vectors, covariances, scale cuts and prior choices.

 For each dataset combination, we run chains with EDE+$\Lambda$ and the combined EDE+$w(z)$ model with 3, 5, and 10 bins.
-Including tests and validation, we have run 160 chains for this project.
+Including tests and validation, we have run roughly 160 chains for this project.
 We describe our results in the next section.